Sun Ma Sze Tsang: Career

 Tang impressed the Cantonese opera industry by his stunning performance that resembled Ma Sze-Tsang, a famous Cantonese opera singer.
 His teacher gave him the stagename Sun Ma Sze Tsang, meaning 'New Ma Sze-Tsang'.
 Sun Ma Sze Tsang became very famous for his singing technique.
 He later became pupils of Sit Kok-Sin, Kai Chiao-tien and other famous Chinese opera singers in Shanghai.
 From then on his career flourished and he went on to become a film star, while continuing to perform in Cantonese operas.
 His film debut was in 1936.

 Scientists wanted to study his skeleton to understand how people with a small frame like him could hit ultra-high notes.
 Sun Ma Sze Tsang refused when he was alive, and his family never approved of it.

 Charity

 Sun was a charitable man who had attended the Tung Wah Charity Show for many years, performing his hits like Man Ok Yan Wai Shou, Emperor Kuang-hsu Mourns Consort Zhen.
 His performances garnered huge amount of donations and were seen by TVB, the largest Hong Kong TV station, as the most important performance in the Tung Wah Charity Show.
-He, therefore, gained the nickname of 'King of Charitable Opera' in Hong Kong.
+He, therefore, gained the nickname of 'Opera King of Charity' (慈善伶王) in Hong Kong.